RAIR: A Rule-Aware Benchmark Uniting Challenging Long-Tail and Visual Salience Subset for E-commerce Relevance Assessment: Experiments

-`\textbf{Disparity between Open-source Models and closed-source models.} The leading open-source model, Qwen3-235B-Instruct, achieved comparable performance to the strongest closed-source model on the general subset.
-However, a substantial performance gap persists in the long-tail subset(60.9\% vs 68.1\% on acc@2), where closed-source models maintain their advantage in handling complex and challenging cases.
+\textbf{(1) Open-source vs. Closed-source Gap.} While the leading open-source model (Qwen3-235B-Instruct) matches closed-source counterparts on the General Subset, a substantial gap persists in the Hard Subset (60.9\% vs. 68.1\% Acc@2 w/ rule).
+This confirms that closed-source models retain a distinct advantage in handling complex, long-tail scenarios.

-\textbf{Comparative Analysis of Model Performance Across Different Parameter Scales.} The empirical results demonstrate a clear positive correlation between model parameter scale and performance metrics within identical model families.
-This scale-dependent performance improvement exhibits particularly significant manifestation in the long-tail subset.
-While smaller models such as Qwen3-4B-Instruct achieve performance comparable to larger parameter models(78.7\% vs 84.5\% on acc@2) on the general subset, they show significant performance gaps in long-tail scenarios(54.2\% vs 68.1\% on acc@2), highlighting the inherent capability limitations of smaller-scale models.

-\textbf{Performance Gains from Rule Integration.} Empirical results indicate that most open-source Instruct models did not demonstrate significant performance improvements with rule integration.
-This limited enhancement may be attributed to the substantial increase in context length, approximately 10,000 tokens, introduced by rule injection into the prompt.
-The extensive contextual demands make it challenging for models to efficiently identify and apply relevant rules during discrimination tasks.
-In contrast, rule integration yielded substantial performance improvements for Thinking models, including GPT-5(78.1\% to 84.5\% on acc@2) and Gemini-2.5-pro(78.3\% to 79.5\% on acc@2).
-This enhancement demonstrates the superior capability of deep thinking models in comprehending and adhering to rules within extended contextual settings.
-Furthermore, a clear observation emerges regarding Thinking models: \textit{rule-guided reasoning demonstrates superior effectiveness compared to unconstrained speculation.} Excessive deliberation on simple instructions may lead to unnecessary complexity and potentially erroneous outcomes.